Great, I forget to trim my ear hair for a few days and I'm locked out of my email.

 I guess dipping it in liquid plastic, or just wrapping a really big roll of clingfilm around it wouldn't really cut it?

 This has to be one of the most insightful comments I've seen on Slashdot in years.
-Ever since the "web" became popular, /. has become somewhat less nerdy as more and more "normal" folks polluted it with their crap.
+Ever since the "web" became popular,

 Now, in order of importance;